Asymmetric cooperative motion in one dimension: Generalizations, Limitations, and Open Questions

 \section{Generalizations, Limitations, and Open Questions}

 In this section, we discuss several possible extensions to the above results, as well as some obstacles and challenges we have observed.

 \emph{1.
 Higher Dimensions.} One may try to extend our results and techniques to higher space-dimensions.
 However, there are several challenges.
 In particular, we use the monotonicity of CDFs, namely that $F^{n}_{k}$ is nondecreasing in $k$, ubiquitously throughout the paper.
 The monotonicity of CDFs in higher dimensions is weaker, as it requires ordering in all coordinates.
+Moreover, the natural recurrence for the CDF in higher dimensions requires information about the values of the CDF along the boundary of a quadrant (since such a CDF encodes the probability that a random variable lies in a quadrant).
+Thus, such a recurrence is highly non-local and, as such, does not seem amenable to PDE tools we use in this paper.
 Relatedly, it is unclear how to extend the stochastic monotonicity and sandwiching arguments from this paper to higher dimensions.
-These points make generalization of our approach to dimensions $d > 1$ delicate (although we hope not impossible).
+These points make the extension of our results to dimensions $d > 1$ delicate (although we hope not impossible).

 \emph{2.
+Connection to zero-range processes.} The following interacting particle system is, heuristically, a relative of cooperative motion.
+Begin with $L$ particles at the origin $0 \in \Z$.
+For each time $n \in \N$, choose $m+1$ particles independently and uniformly at random.
+If all $m+1$ particles are at the same location, then one of the $m+1$ particles makes a biased lazy random walk step ($1$ with probability $rq$, $-1$ with probability $(1-r)q$, otherwise $0$).
+If the $m+1$ particles are spread among at least two sites then no motion occurs.
+Up to a time-change, this process is equivalent to a zero range process on $\Z$, where the rate of motion off a site with $k$ particles is $r(k)=k^{m+1}$.

+Write $P^n_k$ for the proportion of the $L$ particles on site $k$ at time $n$.
+Then a simple one-step calculation using the tower law gives that

+If the random variables $P^n_k$ are well-concentrated around their expectations, then this suggests that, after a time-change, the empirical particle density $P^n_k$ should evolve like the solution of \eqref{eq:pmf_formulation}.
+Results of this form --- hydrodynamic limits for the empirical particle density of zero-range processes --- are known in some cases (\cite{MR1707314} presents results of this kind, and \cite{MR1081251} analyzes a related, $\R^d$-valued model), but we were unable to find any existing results which apply to dynamics which are as singular as those described above.

+\emph{3.
 Cooperative Motion with fewer than $m$ friends.} A related model which we have not considered, but which may be amenable to the techniques of this paper, is when the cooperative motion only requires $\ell$ individuals to move, for $\ell<m$.
 More precisely, we may modify the model as follows.
 Let $X_0$ and $(D_n,n \ge 0)$ be as in the introduction.
 Then, for $n \ge 0$, let $(\tilde{X}^i_n,1 \le i \le m)$ be independent copies of $X_n$, and set

 It seems likely that for such a process, $X_n$ should typically take values of order $n^{1/(\ell+1)}$.
 A heuristic argument for this is as follows.
 Suppose that $X_n/n^{\alpha}$ behaves roughly like a continuous random variable with compact support, for $n$ large; say that $\P(X_n=k)\asymp n^{-1/\alpha}$ for $\Theta(n^{\alpha})$ distinct values of $k$, and for other values of $k$ this probability is substantially smaller.